 On the fateful day of May 25, 1927, while riding with his wife toward home, near the residence of William Bowman, near Confluence, the 73-year-old Orville "dropped dead," said the Republican.
 "It was found that he died instantaneously."
 A physician gave the cause of death as "valvular heart disease."
 Burial was in the Chapel cemetery, with Rev. L.H.
 Powell preaching the funeral sermon.
 A lengthy obituary in the Republican said that he "was a man of deep religious convictions, upright and honest in all his dealings, and during his long life never wronged any person but honestly and consistently lived up to the Golden Rule.
 His sudden death was a shock to his many friends.
 For a number of years Mr. and Mrs. Burnworth spent the winters in a house they owned in Confluence, and early in April of each year moved back to their farm in Henry Clay Township. but this year, owing to Mr. Burnworth's health being poor, they did not move until about two weeks before his death.
 After moving to their farm Mr. Burnworth's health appeared to be slightly improved, and he was able to come to Confluence about every day."
 Edna lived for another nearly two decades as a widow.
 She suffered a cerebral hemorrhage and was admitted to the Westmoreland County Home in Greensburg, PA, where she passed away on New Year's Eve 1946.
 Her remains were brought back to Johnson Chapel for burial.
 W.L.
 Hendricks of Greensburg was the informant for her death certificate.

-Son Norman Ross Burnworth (1865-1933) was born on March 28, 1865 at Johnson Chapel.
-In about 1891, he married Sarah Jane Frazier (Jan.
+Son Norman Ross Burnworth (1865-1933) was born on March 28, 1865 at Johnson Chapel, Fayette County.
+In about 1891, when he would have been 26 years of age, he was joined in the bonds of wedlock with 22-year-old Sarah Jane Frazier (Jan.
 13, 1869-1947), a Pittsburgh native and the daughter of John and Nancy (McKnight) Frazier.
-They lived in Uniontown in 1908-1921 at 11 Mifflin Avenue.
-The Burnworths believed to have borne these children -- Ada M.G.
-O'Hara, Harold Burnworth, Grace Dowler, Ross Burnworth, Nora "Gene"/"Jean" Burnworth and Bella May Burnworth .
+The Burnworths resided in Uniontown in 1908-1921 at 11 Mifflin Avenue.
+They are believed to have borne these children -- Ada M.G.
+O'Hara, Harold Burnworth, Grace Dowler, Ross Burnworth, Nora "Gene"/"Jean" Burnworth and Bella May Burnworth.
 Grief wracked the family on Christmas Eve 1921 when 14-year-old daughter Bella May, stricken with cerebral epilepsy, succumbed to her illness.
-Interment of her remains was in Oak Grove Cemetery.
+Interment of her remains was in Oak Grove Cemetery in Uniontown.
 Then at the death of their relative Mrs. George Dennis at Flatwoods, near Uniontown, Norman drove to the funeral, also attended by his brothers John and Harry and families.
 Stricken with cancer of the rectum, Norman passed away at the age of 68 on July 9, 1933 in the Richeyville Hospital in Centerville, Washington County.
 Said the Meyersdale Republican, "His illness had only recently became serious, and he gradually weakened until the end came."
-Burial was at Johnson Chapel.
-Daughter Ada, of Richeyville, signed the death certificate.
+Burial of the remains was at Johnson Chapel.
+Daughter Ada, of Richeyville, signed the official Pennsylvania death certificate.
 Now widowed, Sarah Jane relocated to the home of her daughter Jean George in Beaver Falls, Beaver County, PA, at 3800 Second Avenue.
 Burdened with heart problems and diabetes, she suffered a heart attack and died at home on Aug.
 31, 1947.
+Her remains were transported back to Fayette County for interment.
 The Connellsville Daily Courier carried a one-paragraph obituary.

 Great-grandson Clair Elroy George Jr. (1930-2011) was born on Aug.
-3, 1930 in Pittsburgh.
-As a boy of nine, he relocated with his parents to Beaver Falls, Beaver County, PA, where he grew to manhood.
+3, 1930 in Pittsburgh and spent his early years in Uniontown, Fayette County.
+As a boy of nine, he relocated with his parents to Beaver Falls, Beaver County, PA, where he grew to manhood and graduated from Beaver Falls High School in 1948.
 Upon graduation in 1952 from Penn State University, during the Korean War, he served in Army Intelligence in Korea and Japan.
 He then joined the Central Intelligence Agency.
-At the age of 30, in 1960, he married CIA secretary Mary Atkinson ( ? -2008).
+At the age of 30, on Dec.
+17, 1960, he married CIA secretary Mary Carlton Atkinson ( ? -2008), daughter of Charles Dessau Atkinson of Wilmington, DE.
+The nuptials were held at Christ Church in Christiana Hundred, DE.
+News of the wedding was published in the Philadelphia Inquirer, which said that the bride "wore a white silk taffeta gown made with a fitted bodice and full skirt.
+The scoop neckline bordered with Alencon lace was traced with seed pearls.
+A crown of leaves held her fingertip-length veil, and she carried white orchids, holly and mistletoe."
 Their union endured for 45 years amidst moves to dangerous places around the globe.
-They were the parents of two children, Leslie Mirandaand Ann Davies, both of whom were born in Paris while he was away in Bamako, Mali on assignment.
-A native of Charlottesville, VA, Mary was a graduate from Centenary College in New Jersey and liked to dance as well as play bridge and tennis.
+They were the parents of two children, Leslie Miranda and Ann Davies, both of whom were born in Paris while he was away in Bamako, Mali on assignment.
+A native of Charlottesville, VA, Mary was a graduate of Tower Hill School and Centenary Junior College in New Jersey and liked to dance as well as play bridge and tennis.
 She was once described by the Washington Post as having " lived the life of a diplomat's wife during the Cold War era and who was known for her entertaining and ability to cope under difficult circumstances."
 The Post added that she "knew how to establish households in dangerous circumstances, which made her a valued resource to other State Department and CIA families."
 During a three-decade career, Clair rose through the ranks to eventually oversee all clandestine global espionage activities for the CIA in the mid-1980s.
 His work included highly risky assignments in Cold War hot spots ranging from Hong Kong and New Delhi to Beirut and Athens, where assassinations were not uncommon.
 The New York Times once called him "a consummate spymaster who moved the chess pieces in the CIA’s clandestine games of intrigue."
 In a 1992 profile, the Washington Post Magazine quoted a CIA official saying George was “a top-notch street man” who operated in what the intelligence community refers to as the “night soil circuit” -- the less desirable posts around the globe.
 For three years, from 1984 to 1987, he was deputy director of operations in the Reagan Administration as the third-ranking CIA official under William Casey.
 For his role in the infamous Iran-Contra matter -- where the profits from weapons sold to Iran were shifted to conservative Nicaraguan rebels -- he was prosecuted and found guilty of lying to congressional investigators.
 Two weeks after his conviction, on Christmas Eve 1992, he and former U.S. Defense Secretary Caspar Weinberger received pardons from President George H.W.
 Bush.
 Legendary Washington Post journalist Bob Woodward authored a 1987 book, Veil: The Secret Wars of CIA 1981-1987, which referred to Clair as "an old warhorse symbol of the CIA at its best and proudest."
 In retirement, he served on the boards of directors of Halliburton and Ringling Bros. and Barnum & Bailey Circus.
 He also volunteered for a suicide hotline.
 Sadly, Mary passed away at the age of 71, in Sibley Memorial Hospital, on May 31, 2008.
 Clair survived his wife by three years.
 He died in Bethesda, MD, a week after his 81st birthday, on Aug.
 11, 2011.
 Burial was in Arlington National Cemetery, and obituaries were printed in the Times and the Post.

 Daughter Chelsea Burnworth (1869-1948) was born on the Fourth of July 1869 at Johnson Chapel.
 She bore a daughter in 1900, Winona B. "Nona" Krepps, but the identity of the girl's father is not known.
 In 1900, when she was age 30 and unmarried, Chelsea lived with her parents at Johnson Chapel.
 Then on July 17, 1907, at age 38, she married 34-year-old carpenter James W. Wilson (1873-1963), the son of Alphus Evans and Nancy Margaret (Ellis) Wilson.
 Rev. Thomas Charlesworth, pastor of the Methodist Episcopal Church, led the nuptials held at Johnson Chapel.
 Census records for 1910 show the couple living under the roof of James' widowed father in Dunbar, Fayette County, PA.
 At some point daughter Winona adopted the "Burnworth" surname.
 They relocated to Selinsgrove/Elm Grove, Snyder County, PA where they lived in 1913.
 Later, they returned to Dunbar, where the family belonged to the Church of Jesus Christ.
 Chelsea suffered from hardening of the arteries and hypertension and died at home on Aug.
 28, 1948, at the age of 79.
 Following funeral services held at the home of her sister in law Eva McMillen at Little Summit, near Dunbar, her remains were lowered into repose in Laurel Hill Cemetery.
 James survived his wife by 15 years.
 He died in Connellsville State General Hospital at the age of 89 on Oct.
 30, 1963.